 There is a vast literature on geometry extraction from point clouds.
 It includes local polynomial fits, global smooth approximations, Voronoi/Delaunay-based methods, and level set methods, like in (Alexa et al., 2003), (Amenta and Kill, 2004), (Edelsbrunner and Mucke, 1994), (Gopi et al., 2000), (Bertalmo et al., 2001), (Xie et al. 2004).
-Earlier heuristic approaches gave no guarantees, but new powerful methods do give guarantees of faithfulness to the underlying continuous shape in the limit of infinitely dense data, under somewhat restrictive assumptions on object smoothness and the evenness of the sampling (Dey and Sun, 2005a,b), (Kamberov and Kamberova, 2007).
+Earlier heuristic approaches gave no guarantees, but new powerful methods to give guarantees of faithfulness to the underlying continuous shape in the limit of infinitely dense data, under somewhat restrictive assumptions on object smoothness and the evenness of the sampling (Dey and Sun, 2005a,b), (Kamberov and Kamberova, 2007).

-A lot of methods have been developed in order to create a regular and continuous mesh representation from the cloud of points (Mencl, 2001).
-From the meshed surface others techniques can be used to the pos-processing (textured, shading and rendering) and to visualization of the 3D model (Patias, 2001).
+A lot of methods have been developed in order to create a regular and continuous mesh representation from a cloud of points (Mencl, 2001).
+From the meshed surface others techniques can be used to the pos-processing (textured, shading and rendering) and visualization of the 3D model (Patias, 2001).

-The points digitalization obtained although the acquisition system and image analysis techniques like computed tomography (CT), magnetic resonance imaging (MRI) and ultrasound imaging, have allowed to build computational models that reduce the costs and the time of product creation.
-Splines and NURBS (Non-Uniform Rational B-Splines) have been useful to model the surfaces, enabling an excellent description of the object surface (Remondino, 2003).
+The digitalized points obtained through the acquisition system and image analysis techniques like computed tomography (CT), magnetic resonance imaging (MRI) and ultrasound imaging, have allowed to build computational models that reduce the costs and the time of product creation.
+Splines and NURBS (Non-Uniform Rational B-Splines) have been useful to model the surfaces, enabling a good description of the object surface (Remondino, 2003).

 Although the various methods to reconstruct a surface from a cloud of points, in general they have been applied to a specific area or have data restrictions.
-Problems like noise, shadow (failure of reading due to hidden details), sinuous edges and contours restrict each method making difficult to the development of a generic and efficient method.
+Problems like noise, shadow (failure of reading due to hidden details), sinuous edges and contours restrict each method have been made difficult the development of a generic and efficient method.

-In this paper will be presented a new methodology for 3D surface reconstruction from unorganized cloud of points.
+In this paper is presented a new methodology for 3D surface reconstruction from unorganized cloud of points.
 In the first step of the methodology the number of acquired points is reduced by substituting a set of points closed in a defined region by one at its center of mass, considering a point as a unitary mass.
-From the new set of points every new point will be ordered by an proposed ordering process to define the contour of the object where, by using NURBS the object cross-section is defined.
+The process is made considering slices of the object.
+Then, the new set of points of a slice should be organized and using NURBS the object cross-section can be defined.
 The analysis of consecutive cross-sections enables to define a new number of knots and control points when the object cross-section is bigger or smaller than the previous ones, in order to simplify the data processing when the cross-section presents a reduction or an augmentation, as in a conical object.
-From all defined points the surface can be meshed and then, using commercial software the object rendering can be made for its visualization.
+From all defined cross-section, knots and control points, the surface can be meshed and then, using commercial software the object rendering can be made for its visualization.
 Examples are presented in order to explain the methodology.